jdugan6240/kak-bundle/README.md

 can be uninstalled with the `bundle-clean` command. `bundle-install` and `bundle-clean` can also accept individual plugins as arguments to install/uninstall selectively.

 Plugins may receive updates after being installed.
-Use the `bundle-update` command to update all installed plugins, or pass specific plugins as arguments to update selectively:
+Use the `bundle-install` command to update all installed plugins, or pass specific plugins as arguments to update selectively:
 ```
-bundle-update                        # update all plugins
+bundle-install                        # update all plugins
-bundle-update kak-lsp kakoune-extra  # update individual plugins
+bundle-install kak-lsp kakoune-extra  # update individual plugins
 ```

 ## Tips and Tricks